-In addition, Sharon is the co-host of “The Sports Page with Acee and Annie” — a live, daily local sports show.
+In addition, Annie worked as the co-host of “The Sports Page with Acee and Annie” — a live, daily local sports show, for several years.

 Upon returning to San Diego, she pursued a career in print journalism as a staff writer with The San Diego Union-Tribune.
-It was there that she crafted her reporting skills, covering everything from breaking news to high-profile features.
+It was there that Annie crafted her writing and reporting skills, covering everything from breaking news to high-profile features.
 She is particularly grateful for this period in her life, as working for a daily metropolitan newspaper gave her a crash course in deadlines, accuracy and journalism ethics.
 Plus, she got to work under some amazingly tough editors.

-In January 2009, Sharon left the Union-Tribune after being accepted as a Jacobs Fellow with KPBS, a nonprofit radio and television station.
-Under the Jacobs Project for Reporting Excellence, Sharon was able to explore innovative ways of storytelling and reporting across various platforms, including Web, TV and radio.
+In January 2009, Annie left the Union-Tribune after being accepted as a Jacobs Fellow with KPBS, a nonprofit radio and television station.
+Under the Jacobs Project for Reporting Excellence, she was able to explore innovative ways of storytelling and reporting across various platforms, including Web, TV and radio.
 She took to the “one-woman band” style of reporting and quickly carved herself a niche with the station’s weekly TV show, “San Diego Week,” as a digital reporter.
-In that role, Sharon produced meaningful reports on community, political and social issues.
+In that role, Annie produced meaningful reports on community, political and social issues.
+After leaving KPBS, she reinvented herself with the Union-Tribune as a multimedia reporter.

-Now, Sharon works the football and baseball beats, covering the Chargers and Padres as a multimedia reporter for The San Diego Union-Tribune.
-She is the first person in the company to have transitioned herself from a print reporter to a full-time broadcast journalist.
-She helped co-create a weekly series called “Chargers Roll” that features in-depth interviews with the team’s most high-profile players, and her “Out and About” videos — which feature players and fans — are some of the most popular videos on the Union-Tribune website.
+Annie was the first person in the company to have transitioned herself from a print reporter to a full-time broadcast journalist.
+She helped co-create a weekly series called “Chargers Roll” that featured in-depth interviews with the team’s most high-profile players, and her “Out and About” videos — which feature players and fans — are some of the most popular videos on the Union-Tribune website.

 You can find her resume here.